Florida panhandle: Beaches

 Both state and federal parks offer facilities for camping, picnicking, and other recreational pursuits.
 In addition, some parts of the coastline are federal property belonging to Pensacola Naval Air Station, Eglin Air Force Base, and Tyndall Air Force Base, and so are likewise protected from commercial development.

 In addition, seven state aquatic preserves, covering thousands of acres of submerged lands in coastal areas, are located in the panhandle.
 A number of other state parks, preserves, and forests are located inland.

 The 1970s also saw the beginnings of a number of upscale beach resorts, condominium towers, vacation homes, and planned communities, such as Seaside and Sandestin, so that most of the privately owned areas of the coastline are now heavily developed.

+The Panhandle's coastline features rare coastal dune lakes, globally unique ecosystems that are sometimes connected to the Gulf of Mexico.
+These lakes take water from rainfall to create dynamic habitats for wildlife (Cory et al., 2023).

 Military bases

 Major military bases include the Pensacola Naval Air Station (the home of Naval Aviation in the United States), Eglin Air Force Base and Hurlburt Field near Ft.
 Walton Beach, Naval Support Activity Panama City in Panama City Beach, and Tyndall Air Force Base near Panama City.
 Smaller military bases in the Florida panhandle include the Center for Information Warfare Training in Pensacola, Naval Air Station Whiting Field near Milton and Duke Field near Crestview.

 The 1983-84 television show Emerald Point N.A.S. was set in a naval air station somewhere in the American South, similar to Pensacola NAS.
 The 1997-2000 action/adventure series Pensacola: Wings of Gold was explicitly set there.